Extending Discrete Geometric Singular Perturbation Theory to Non-Hyperbolic Points: DGSPT and formal embeddings for the slow dynamics

 For calculations it is worthy to note that the $n-k$ non-trivial multipliers can be identified with the multipliers of the $(n-k) \times (n-k)$ square matrix $\mathbb I_{n-k} + \D f(z) N(z)$, by \cite[Prop.~2.10]{Jelbart2022a}.
 Thus, the problem of checking for normal hyperbolicity, or equivalently, identifying a loss of normal hyperbolicity, reduces to the question of whether or not the spectrum of $\mathbb I_{n-k} + \D f(z) N(z)$ contains points on the unit circle.

-The local dynamics of the map \eqref{eq:general_maps} is also effected by \textit{superstability}, which is related to non-invertibility of the map \eqref{eq:general_maps}, and occurs near points on $S$ with at least one non-trivial multiplier equal to zero.
+The local dynamics of the map \eqref{eq:general_maps} is also affected by \textit{superstability}, which is related to non-invertibility of the map \eqref{eq:general_maps}, and occurs near points on $S$ where the linearisation has at least one non-trivial multiplier equal to zero.

 \begin{proposition} Consider a point $z \in S$.
 The map \eqref{eq:general_maps} is a diffeomorphism on a neighbourhood $\mathcal U$ about $z$ in $\R^n$ for all $\eps \in [0,\eps_0)$ if and only if $\eps_0 > 0$ is sufficiently small and